vytasrgl/ChatScript/wiki/ChatScript-Advanced-User-Manual.md

 ## Prefix labeling in stand-alone mode

-You can control the label put before the bot’s output and the user’s input prompt by setting variables $botprompt and $userprompt.
-I set them in the bot’s initialization code, though you can dynamically change them.
+You can control the label put before the bot's output and the user's input prompt by setting variables $botprompt and $userprompt.
+I set them in the bot's initialization code, though you can dynamically change them.
 The values can be literal or a format string.
 The value is used as the prompt.
 Hence the following example:
 ```